fabric8-analytics/fabric8-analytics-common/docs/developing_running.md

 ```

 `docker-compose.sh` will effectively mount source code from checked out
-Bayesian subprojects into the containers, so any changes made to the local
+Bayesian sub-projects into the containers, so any changes made to the local
 checkout will be reflected in the running container.
 Note, that some
 containers (e.g. server) will pick this up interactively, others (e.g. worker)
 will need a restart to pick the new code up.